wildfish/django-gdpr-assist/README.rst

 django-GDPR-assist
 ==================

-Tools to help manage your customers' data in the age of GDPR
+Tools to help manage your users' data in the age of GDPR

 https://github.com/wildfish/django-gdpr-assist